dneumann42/owl/README.md

 # Owl

-Note: this project is very very early in development and doesn't do a whole lot
+This project is very very early in development.

 <pre>
  ~___~  Owl (0.0.0-dev)